DBCobra/CobraVerifier/reproduce_results.md

 ### 3 & 4. <a name='oneshot10k' /> Cobra's verifier performance analysis

-This experiment runs four variants of Cobra's verifier (MonoSAT, Cobra w/o prunning, Cobra w/o pruning and coalescing, and Cobra) on workoads of 10,000 trasnactions with our five benchmarks (TPC-C, C-Twitter, C-RUBiS, BlindW-RW, and BlindW-RM).
+This experiment runs four variants of Cobra's verifier (MonoSAT, Cobra w/o prunning, Cobra w/o pruning and coalescing, and Cobra) on workloads of 10,000 transactions with our five benchmarks (TPC-C, C-Twitter, C-RUBiS, BlindW-RW, and BlindW-RM).
-By analyzing the results, we have results for (1) decomposition of cobra's verification runtim and (2) differential analysis.
+By analyzing the results, we have results for (1) decomposition of cobra's verification runtime and (2) differential analysis.

     $ cd $COBRA_HOME/CobraVerifier/
     $ python bench_mono.py ../CobraLogs/one-shot-10k/